prifina-admin/internal-docs/data-modeling/README.md

 # Data Modeling

-This section is a snippet, looking to be expanded.
+This page is still a snippet, looking to be expanded.

+## Core Platform Data Model

+The Prifina platform has it's own data model for its own internal needs.
+This is a core workstream for product development and the product architecture overall, and is mainly exposed publicly in developer tools and documentations for how applications are built and ultimately connected to the Prifina platform.

 ## Stages of Data
-Under the hood, Data on the Prifina platform is accessible in a number of formats.
+Under the hood, data on the Prifina platform is accessible in a number of formats.
-While data is stored in the raw formats by which a user provides it, we provide API layers which simplify data access for developers and improve control for the users.
+While data is stored in the raw formats by which a user or service connection provides it, we provide technical data layers which simplify data access for developers and improve control for the users.

 ![Stages of data](./datastages.jpg)